yoniakabecky/kaori-menu/README.md

 ## Idea

 The Restaurant is still using menu books and servers have to clean (sanitize) after customers use them.
 Well... too tired to wipe the menus... and that is pretty much damaging menus.

+So I created an online menu for the restaurant (with management system)

 ## Highlights